Application screen configuration

 ### `layoutTabV1`

-`layoutTabV1(tabs)` Creates the configuration of a "layout" type tab, which allows defining the layout of other tabs.
-E.g. place a web component and an Eximee form side by side.
-You can specify any number of definitions - the tabs will be placed next to each other.
-The available space will be allocated equally to each tab.
+`layoutTabV1(tabs)` Creates configuration for a "layout" tab, which allows defining the layout of other tabs.
+For example, place a web component and an Eximee form side by side.
+Any number of definitions can be specified - the tabs will be placed side by side.
+The available space will be allocated evenly to each tab.
 It takes one parameter:

 Example: